Asiatic linsang: With Viverridae (morphological)

 Prionodon was denominated and first described by Thomas Horsfield in 1822, based on a linsang from Java.
 He had placed the linsang under "section Prionodontidae" of the genus Felis, because of similarities to both genera Viverra and Felis.
 In 1864, John Edward Gray placed the genera Prionodon and Poiana in the tribe Prionodontina, as part of Viverridae.
 Reginald Innes Pocock initially followed Gray's classification, but the existence of scent glands in Poiana induced him provisionally to regard the latter as a specialized form of Genetta, its likeness to Prionodon being possibly adaptive.
 Furthermore, the skeletal anatomy of Asiatic linsangs are said to be a mosaic of features of other viverrine-like mammals, as linsangs share cranial, postcranial and dental similarities with falanoucs, African palm civet, and oyans respectively.

+A third, extinct species Prionodon hualongensis was described in 2025 based on fossils from China.

 With Felidae (molecular)

 DNA analysis based on 29 species of Carnivora, comprising 13 species of Viverrinae and three species representing Paradoxurus, Paguma and Hemigalinae, confirmed Pocock's assumption that the African linsang Poiana represents the sister-group of the genus Genetta.
 The placement of Prionodon as the sister-group of the family Felidae is strongly supported, and it was proposed that the Asiatic linsangs be placed in the monogeneric family Prionodontidae.
 There is a physical synapomorphy shared between felids and Prionodon in the presence of the specialized fused sacral vertebrae.